a25patel/data-structures/data_types/numbers_2.md

 		* They Eat Fish first (If there are not enough, some crocs die...)
 		* Then they eat Snakes (If there are not enough, some crocs die...)
 		* Then they eat Birds (If there are not enough, some crocs die...)
 	* Snakes eat second.
+(If there are not enough birds, some snakes die...)
 	* Birds eat last.
+(If there are not enough fish, some birds die...)
 * Every reproduction event happens after the creatures eat on the first day of the month, all at once

 Tips: